high gloss kitchen cabinets

 In the past, oaks often had flat-cut grain patterns.
 The flat cut, a more affordable, higher-yielding cut, creates the enormous cathedral grain patterns that the majority of people associate with oak.

 Today’s top furniture and cabinet manufacturers are going for a fresh appearance.
-After being quarter-sawn and rift cut, the board’s cathedrals-to-straight grain appearance changes.
+The appearance of the board changes from cathedrals-to-straight grain after being quarter-sawn and rift cut.
 Interesting cross-ring growth flecks in quarter sawn further enhance the appearance.

 Trend-Oriented Color Schemes

 Simply put, the honey and red oak’s warm red tones are out of style at the moment.
 We don’t know when they’ll be back, but for the time being, retro settings suit this aesthetic the best.
 The radically different canvas provided by white oak, on the other hand, is more in keeping with the current trend of using neutral colours.
 The colour might be anything from wheat to green-brown.
-White oak’s milder tones are also better suited to contrast with countertops, flooring, and tiling.
+Milder tones of white oak are better suited to contrast with countertops, flooring, and tiling.
 If you want to add a pop of colour anyplace in your kitchen, white wood offers a subtle backdrop for unexpected decorations.

 Versatile